ARM-software/psa-firmware-update-spec/rfc/state-model.rst

         This state is transient.

-    * - FAILED
+    * - FAILED [a]_
       - An installation of the *second* has been attempted, but has failed for some reason.
 The failure reason is recorded in the Store.

-        The *second* needs to be erased before another update can be attempted.
+        The *second* needs to be cleaned before another update can be attempted.

     * - TRIAL
       - Installation of the *second* has succeeded, and is now the *active* running in 'trial mode'.
 This state is transient, and requires the Client to explicitly accept the trial to make the update permanent.

         In this state, the previously installed *active* image is preserved as the *second*.
 If the trial is explicitly rejected, or the system restarts without accepting the trial, the previously installed image is re-installed and the trial image is rejected.

-    * - REJECTED
+    * - REJECTED [b]_
       - The *active* trial image has been rejected, but the system must be restarted so the Bootloader can revert to the previous image (saved as the *second*).

         This state is transient.

-    * - UPDATED
+    * - UPDATED [c]_
       - The *active* trial image has been accepted, and is now permanently active.

-        The *second* contains the now-expired previous firmware image, which needs to be erased before another update can be started.
+        The *second* contains the now-expired previous firmware image, which needs to be cleaned before another update can be started.

-Note
-    In the basic flow here, REJECTED seems to have limited difference from TRIAL, other than that it records that the trial has been explicitly rejected.

-    However, it provides two important capabilities:
+.. [a] The FAILED state is required to enable a Client to detect that an attempted installation failed during `reboot`, and determine the reason for the failure.

-    * It specifically prevents the Client accepting a trial after rejecting it
-    * It enables other TRIAL policies, such as permitting a limited number of restarts (but more than one) before automatically reverting to the previous image.
+.. [b] The REJECTED state has limited difference from TRIAL, other than that it records that the trial has been explicitly rejected.
+However, this approach specifically prevents the Client accepting a trial after rejecting it; and enables other TRIAL policies to be implemented, such as permitting a limited number of restarts before automatically reverting to the previous image.

+.. [c] The UPDATED state always transitions to READY before starting a new update.
+Although the `clean` and `start` transitions could be merged, the separation of the states enables a possibly expensive `clean` operation to be called independently of starting a new update.

+The full set of states is necessary for components that require both of the following:

+1. A reboot is required to complete installation of a new image
+2. The image must be tested prior to acceptance

+The following descriptions of the `state model <state transitions_>`_ and `transition matrix <state matrix_>`_ are for this type of component.

+For components that do not require testing of new firmware before acceptance, or components that do not require a reboot to complete installation, only a subset of these states are visible to the Update Client.
+Some common variations are `described later <variations_>`_, including the impact on the state model for such components.

+.. _reboot trial model:

 State transitions
 ~~~~~~~~~~~~~~~~~